Languages of Syria: Kurdish

 Kurdish (specifically Kurmanji) is the second most spoken language in Syria.
 It is spoken particularly in the northeast and northwest of the country within the Kurdish minority.
+Kurdish is banned in government institutions.

 Turkish

 Turkish is the third most widely used language in Syria.
-Various Turkish dialects are spoken by the Turkmen/Turkoman minority mostly in villages east of the Euphrates and along the Syrian-Turkish border.
+Various Turkish dialects are spoken by the Turkmen/Turkoman minority, mostly in villages east of the Euphrates and along the Syrian-Turkish border.
 In addition, there are Turkish language islands in the Qalamun area and the Homs area.

 Moreover, Syrian Arabic dialects have borrowed many loanwords from Turkish, particularly during Ottoman rule.

-Aramaic
+Neo-Aramaic

 Four dialects of Neo-Aramaic are spoken in Syria.
-West Neo-Aramaic is spoken in three villages near Damascus (including Maaloula).
+Western Neo-Aramaic is traditionally spoken in only three villages, Maaloula and Jubb'adin, and Bakhʽa, in the Anti-Lebanon Mountains of western Syria.
+Most of the population of Bakhʽa fled to other parts of Syria or to Lebanon during the Syrian civil war.
 Turoyo speakers from Tur Abdin have settled in the province of Al-Hasakah.
 There is also a relatively large linguistic island formed by the Assyrians along the Khabur River.
-Moreover, Chaldean speakers are found in the northeast of Syria.
+Moreover, Chaldean Neo-Aramaic speakers are found in the northeast of Syria.